 P2P economy users are multiplying rapidly, making identity verification and multi-factor authentication more imperative than ever.
 Therefore, share-based businesses should not skimp on the technology they use for their platform.

-authID‘s Proof™ delivers trusted identity proofing for remote onboarding of users by harnessing mobile technology, anti-spoofing liveness confirmation, and biometric matching of a selfie to verified credentials to keep out fraudulent identities.
+authID‘s delivers trusted Identity Verification for remote onboarding of users by harnessing mobile technology, anti-spoofing liveness confirmation, and biometric matching of a selfie to verified credentials to keep out fraudulent identities.

-AuthentifID™ by authID delivers trusted FIDO2 strong authentication online transactions, tied to a trusted identity.
-At the point of registration, AuthentifID harnesses authID’s seamless biometric identity proofing service to scan an identity document and biometrically match a user’s selfie to their document photo, thereby establishing a digital chain of trust between individuals, their accounts, and their devices.
+Verified™ by authID delivers trusted FIDO2 strong authentication for login, tied to a trusted identity.
+At enrollment, Verified harnesses authID’s seamless biometric identity proofing service to scan an identity document and biometrically match a user’s selfie to their document photo, thereby establishing a digital chain of trust between individuals, their accounts, and their devices.

 Schedule a Demo with authID

-authID.ai is a provider of an Identity as a Service (IDaaS) platform that delivers a suite of secure, mobile, biometric identity solutions, available to any vertical, anywhere.
-With authID‘s products, sharing economy businesses keep their sites safe from risks by onboarding legitimate contractors and consumers and ensuring only they can access their accounts.
+authID.ai is a provider of an Identity platform that delivers a suite of secure, mobile, biometric identity solutions, available to any vertical, anywhere.
+With authID‘s products, sharing economy businesses keep their sites safe from risks by onboarding legitimate contractors and consumers, and ensuring only the authorized user can access their accounts.
 Contact authID today at 1 (516) 778-5639 or click here to schedule a demo.